tsackton/taelgar/Gazetteer/Dunmar/Eastern Dunmar/Bas Udda.md

 Now, all is burned.
 The land is blackened for miles, like a massive fire raced through.
 Little is left standing of the village, either.
 Only a small number of houses in the central part of the village still have roofs.

-%%
-In Nov 1748, after the rains, people will begin to rebuild here, but it will take time
-%%